-If you have not been aware of this silent feature that was present in your MS Word and is curious to know what it is, then continue to read on.
+If you have not been aware of this silent feature that was present in your MS Word and are curious to know what it is, then continue to read on.
 Focus mode was created in Word document so that all the attention and focus will be on your content only.
 There will not be any screen clutter, it hides the toolbar as well.
 Thus, helping you in giving undivided attention to your content.

-Since this Focus mode removes every distraction there possibly can be it also come with a slight tint of advantage for quicker work process i.e., you will be able to view 2 pages alongside each other by choosing Multiple pages in Focus mode.
+Since this Focus mode removes every distraction there possibly can be it also comes with a slight tint of advantage for a quicker work process i.e., you will be able to view 2 pages alongside each other by choosing Multiple pages in Focus mode.
 Not only that as a good majority of the population now uses Mac, this feature of Focus mode has been made available in Word for Mac.

-Earlier the background for Focus mode was simply black but recently it has been updated and now you get to choose woody background shades like oak, mahogany, blackwood, rosewood, walnut etc. These shades are available for both Windows and Mac.
-To know how to get into Focus mode while working on your Word document all you need to is follow the simple steps.
+Earlier the background for Focus mode was simply black but recently it has been updated and now you get to choose woody background shades like oak, mahogany, blackwood, rosewood, walnut, etc. These shades are available for both Windows and Mac.
+To know how to get into Focus mode while working on your Word document all you need to do is follow the simple steps.

 Getting your Document into Focus Mode